 technically still backwards compatible.

-#3 Updated by Margaret O'Brien about 10 years ago
+Updated by Margaret O'Brien over 14 years ago

 This bug is related to the discussions of what the root element "eml" describes, and whether resources can be collections in addition to individual documents.
 A solution may involve changes to other modules.
 See bugs #2076, #1128, #3503